ORNL/cyberwheel/README.md

 ```sh
 poetry shell
 ```
-When you want to deactivate the environment, you can just hit Ctrl+D. This will exit the virtual environment.
+When you want to deactivate the environment, you can just hit Ctrl+D. This will exit the virtual environment shell.

 ### Training a model